ccozens/mol-bio-tools/README.md

 Returns reverse complement of your strand (ATGCAA -> TTGCAT).

-## Additions
+## Questions / comments
-I've a bunch of thoughts I could add to this, so do get in touch if you've requests (however you like - via Github, the form on the site, [LinkedIn](https://www.linkedin.com/in/chris-cozens-b2883a45/)) or if prioritising any of these would be good.
+Please get in touch with feedback / requests.
+This was my first JS project, so I'd love feedback, and I want it to be useful, so happy to add featues.
+I've a list of possibles, so do let me know if there are any I could prioritise / you'd like to help you (however you like - via Github, [email](mailto: officechrisgarden@gmail.com), [LinkedIn](https://www.linkedin.com/in/chris-cozens-b2883a45/)).
 Also, do get in touch with problems/typos.

 - primer analysis
 	- melting temp calculator